sheamunion/snitching-on-sinatra/part2.md

 ### Code snippets
-Since this is a code-along tutorial, individual text you'll need to enter in the terminal or in a file isn't demarcated with anything other than `code block text`.
+Since this is a code-along tutorial, individual text you'll need to enter in the terminal or a file is demarcated as `code block text`.

-Text included in a code block as an example to *read* (not for you to type in) is indicated with the aforementioned :mag:.
+However, once in a while I still want to show text that is `code block formatted` but that you don't have to enter yourself.
+Text indcluded in a code block for you to *read* but not to type in will be indicated with the aforementioned :mag:.

-**In a nutshell, code blocks indicate something to consciously type unless otherwise indicated.**
+**In a nutshell, code blocks indicate something to consciously type unless indicated with :mag:**

 # Starting Out
 Create a directory so all of your project files stay together.
 Let's call it